Exploring Systematic Errors in the Inferred Parameters of the Transiting Planet KELT-15b and its Host Star: Discussion

-Further studies have investigated the systematic uncertainties introduced by other methods of breaking the stellar mass-radius degeneracy.
-Our results of a difference of 5.9\% or $2\sigma$ in $\rm R_{*}$ between several degeneracy breaking methods are in line with the results of \citet{tayar2022}.
-These authors find a floor of approximately 4\% in stellar radius for solar type stars by comparing 4 different stellar evolution codes.
-This work examines the Yale Rotating Evolution Code Models (YREC) \citep{yrec}, the MIST isochrones \citep{mist}, the Dartmouth Stellar Evolution Program (DSEP) \citep{dsep}, and the Garching Stellar Evolution Code (GARSTEC) \citep{garstec1, garstec2}.
-The only overlapping model with our analysis in the use of the MIST isochrones \citep{mist}, showing that we find similar results for a different suite of stellar modeling methods.
-This work focuses solely on the host stars and does not deeply investigate the impact on the transiting planets.
+Further studies have investigated the systematic uncertainties introduced by inhomogenous methods of breaking the stellar mass-radius degeneracy.
+Our results of a difference of $\sim 3\%$ or $\sim 1\sigma$ in $R_{*}$ between several degeneracy breaking methods are closely in line with the results of \citet{tayar2022}.
+These authors find a floor of approximately 4\% in $R_{*}$ using theoretical estimates of solar type stars by comparing 4 different stellar evolution codes.
+The authors simulate populations of stars at fixed masses and metallicities.
+That work examines the Yale Rotating Evolution Code Models (YREC) \citep{yrec}, the MIST isochrones \citep{mist}, the Dartmouth Stellar Evolution Program (DSEP) \citep{dsep}, and the Garching Stellar Evolution Code (GARSTEC) \citep{garstec1, garstec2}.
+The only overlapping model with our analysis and in \citet{tayar2022} is the use of the MIST isochrones \citep{mist}, showing that we find similar results for a different suite of stellar modeling methods.
+The authors consider the ``maximal difference" between all four models as the estimate of systematic error. \citet{tayar2022} find offsets in stellar mass estimate of $\sim 5\%$ on the main sequence and sub-giant branches and as large as $\sim 10\%$ near the base of the red-giant branch.
+Here the metallicities and \teff\ values are held constant.
+They find differences of $\sim 7\%$ where the approach to convective overshoot is relevant near masses $\sim 1.1 M_\odot$, showing the impact of stellar physics assumptions. \citet{tayar2022} consider the exoplanet hosting systems $\pi$ Mensae \citep{pimen2018} and TOI-197 \citep{toi197}.
+In both cases they find the systematic uncertainty in the host star mass to be at the same level as the statistical uncertainty.

+Recent work in \citet{eastman2023} shows that precise estimates of stellar density can be used to beat the systematic error floors in radius and effective temperature \citep{tayar2022}.
+They assume a 5\% systematic floor on estimates of $M_{*}$ (in line with the 5\% uncertainty achieved in this work in the combination constraint models) and a density measurement of 1\% (we achieve $\sim 2\%$ in the combination constraint models) providing an estimate of precision in $R_{*}$ of 1.7\%, agreeing with the precision achieved in this work for the combination constraint models. \citet{eastman2023} also show the power of this method to estimate \teff\ from precisely constrained stellar densities. \citet{eastman2023} then uses these assumptions to estimate systematic errors in the WASP-4b system, whereas we model the KELT-15b systems under several different assumptions to characterize its systematic uncertainties. \citet{eastman2023} also shows \teff\ could be constrained to roughly 1.5\% assuming a 5\% uncertainty in $M_{*}$ and 5\% in $\rm \rho_{*}$.